 You can add or remove a tag based on what a contact does or doesn't do on your site.
 For example, when a contact subscribes to your newsletter, you can add a tag named 'newsletter' to their profile so they can later be segmented as per requirement.

-Try to make tags obvious enough for you to understand, but also specific enough to help you customize your message to your customers.
-Broad terms like 'contact' or 'customer' may not be that effective.
-If you make sure your tags are specific enough, then they can help you understand how important the contact is to your business.
-You can view all the tags a contact belongs to, on the contact's profile page.
+Try to make tags obvious enough for you to understand but also specific enough to help you customize your message to your customers.
+Broad terms like 'contact' or 'customer' may be ineffective.
+If you ensure your tags are specific enough, they can help you understand how important the contact is to your business.
+You can view all the tags a contact belongs to on the contact's profile page.

 Applying tags

-You can either add existing tags and or a new tag as and when you need.
+You can either add existing tags or a new tag as and when you need.

 If you wish to apply an existing tag to those contacts, you can select the tag from the existing list, and all the selected contacts will automatically be tagged.
 You can follow this method to tag one or more contacts directly on the People page.

-If you wish to apply a new tag that you have not created previously, then you can type in your new tag and then save it.
+If you wish to apply a new tag you have not created previously, then you can type in your new tag and save it.

 Another way to tag individual contacts is on the Contact Profile page.
-This is useful if you wish to tag an individual lead or contact specifically while you're talking to them.
-Just go to the 'Contact Profile' page from your team inbox view, and then you'll be able to add tags there directly.
+This is useful if you want to tag an individual lead or contact them specifically while talking to them.
+Go to the 'Contact Profile' page from your team inbox view, and then you can add tags there directly.

-You can also add tags right on the Contact's live profile in the team inbox, even as you're talking to them in real time.
+You can also add tags on the Contact's live profile in the team inbox, even when you're talking to them in real time.
 For instance, if someone tells you during the conversation that they are interested in your Enterprise plan, you can tag them as such (Potential Enterprise Lead).
-If you already have that tag created previously, then it gets attached to this contact.
+If you already have that tag created, it gets attached to this contact.
 If you did not create such a tag previously, you can create a new one right there.

 Tagging Use Cases and Best Practices

-Here are some use cases to help you use tags the right way on Gist and to get the best out of tags.
-Tags are important to your project because you can use tags to create highly specific contact segments which you can use to send targeted messages and email campaigns.
+Here are some use cases to help you use tags correctly on Gist and get the best out of them.
+Tags are important to your project because you can use them to create highly specific contact segments that you can use to send targeted messages and email campaigns.

 Tagging contacts based on contact properties